30 Things Every Woman Should Own by Age 30

 The Silk Blouse

-The silk blouse can be dressed up with a suit for the weekday, or with jeans for the weekend.
+It can be fancied up with a pencil skirt for work, or paired with the aforementioned jeans on weekends.

 The Leather Jacket